-Chris was appointed to the Board in May 2006.
-He is Deputy Chair and serves on the Governance Committee and the Finance, Audit and Risk Management Committee.
+Chris is the current Chair of the Board after joining the Board in May 2006.
+He was previously Deputy Chair and currently serves on the Governance Committee and the Finance, Audit and Risk Management Committee.
 Chris is a business and management consultant with a focus on finance and IT development.
 Chris has previously practised as a chartered accountant and is a past chairman of Crimestoppers Australia Ltd and has been involved in many community organisations.

 Affiliation with Daramalan: Chris attended Daramalan (1966-1973) as did his son Robie.

 Adrienne Day was appointed to the Board in July 2016.
 In August 2017 she was appointed as Deputy Chair.
 She is co-founder and director of Day & Hodge Associates Pty Ltd, a Canberra-based public relations and corporate affairs consultancy established in 1998.